ehtesham0337/File-Carving/README.md

 > `chmod +x a.out`

 By running the file again, we obtain the flag.
+This was a whole lotta fun Eh?

 > `hello world, i found this flag under some bit-maps....
 [HAVE A FLAG]